stevekm/AutoReportLite/README.md

 ## AutoReportLite
-AutoReportLite is an automatic analysis pipline and reporting template.
+AutoReportLite is an automatic analysis pipline and reporting system.
 It will parse the output of your custom analysis pipeline and create a multi-page LaTeX beamer style report, aggregating figures, sample sheets, and other text or image based files into a single document.

 ### Example Report Output
 ![screen shot 2016-07-07 at 5 51 25 pm](https://cloud.githubusercontent.com/assets/10505524/16671142/c2320dca-446b-11e6-965b-ead64d37082c.png)